Best Cloud Gaming Services 2023

 Keep in mind that Shadow is planning to add new configurations with much better GPUs.

-Additionally, Shadow isn’t only limited to gaming.
+Additionally, Shadow isn’t only confined to gaming.
 It also allows users full remote access to its computers/servers.
 If you want to do some creative work, you can always boot up Photoshop or Premiere for some video editing.

 For $12, Shadow is an attractive offer for new users in the cloud gaming world.
 However, don’t forget that you will need to own the games you want to play.
 You don’t gain access to a library of games, unlike Xbox Cloud Gaming.